section-engineering-education/engineering-education/content/articles/multi-label-classification-with-scikit-multilearn/index.md

 We use the `MultinomialNB()` method as the classification algorithm for our transformed multi-class classifier.
 We also initialize `LabelPowerset` to show that we are dealing with the labelPowerset technique.

-Finally, we pass our train set and test set data so that our model can from it and use it for predictive analysis.
+Finally, we pass our train set, and test set data so that our model can use it for predictive analysis.

 Let's get the accuracy score and hamming loss for this technique.